arutneva/readmegen/tests/README.md

   ## Installation

-The user will open it in the browser.
+Starts by using node index.js in terminal

   ## Usage

-It is utilized to create a visual of your work day plans.
+It is used to write up readme and get the basics down.

   ## Credits

 Marilyn Ventura, OSU Bootcamp.
-No others allowed to contribute.
-For reference only.
+Others are allowed to contribute.

   ## License